dfsp-spirit/freesurfer_parallel_scripts/README.md

 1) Creating an inter-subject template brain from all scans / time points for each subject.
 Creates a directory named `subject1`.
 2) Mapping the data from the time points (directories `subject1_MR1` and `subject1_MR2`) to the template, creating directories `subject1_MR1.long.subject1` and `subject1_MR2.long.subject1`.
 3) Computing the change between the timepoints for one or several descriptors (cortical thickness, surface area, ...).

+The first 2 steps use a subjects file, but part 3 requires a QDEC table in longitudinal format that holds information on the age of each subject at each timepoint, so that the inter-scan interval can be computed.
+If you have a more typical demographics table and need to create the QDEC file from that format, I recommend to use [R](https://www.r-project.org/).
+There is a function named `demographics.to.qdec.table.dat` in the [fsbrain package](https://github.com/dfsp-spirit/fsbrain) that makes this tedious and error-prone process a lot easier.

 ### Tools